navdata-net/documentation/source/about.rst

 The project shall be valuable for the public at large serving diverse purposes.
-Improving the location precision for mobile phones, vehicles, farmers machinery, drone pilots or other navigation purposes.
+Improving the location precision for mobile phones, vehicles, farmers machinery, drone pilots or other location and navigation purposes.

 Current goal